TerminatorNL/Tiquality/README.md

 Another example of `tq info`:
 ```
+Entities in chunk:
+minecraft:item PRIORITY Not tracked
-Block below: minecraft:sand TickType: NATURAL Status: Not tracked
+Block below: minecraft:grass TickType: NATURAL Status: Not tracked
 ```
 We can break this down:
+ - "minecraft:item" is the entity name of a dropped item in the chunk
- - "minecraft:sand" is the block name
+ - "minecraft:grass" is the block name
  - "TickType: NATURAL" means that this block **type** will tick if it's not tracked or the tracker has time to spare.
-(See: [/tq set](#commands-and-permissions))
+(See: [/tq setblock](#commands-and-permissions))
  - "Not tracked" tells us that no tracker has been assigned to this block.

 Recommended usage: